pytorch/torchtune/docs/source/recipes/dpo.rst

 on-distribution for the domain you're interested in.
 To do this, check out our other fine-tuning recipes in the :ref:`recipe overview <recipes_overview_label>` which support a variety of SFT paradigms.

-We provide configs which you can get up and running quickly.
-Here is an example with Llama 3.1 8B:
+After supervised fine-tuning, here is an example of DPO with Llama 3.1 8B:

 .. note::